srinija2002/desktopAssistant/README.md

 it can open youtube and google.com,play music,send mails and read wikipedia summary.

-resource:code with harry youtube channel
+resource: code with harry youtube channel